rkhullar/rkhullar.github.io/matrix-tracing/source.typ

 |    3     |     $$O(M+N)$$      |        $$O(1)$$        |

 ## Notes
 In this problem the result is in mod _p_ but in real life it's probably more practical to know the real answer or the log of it.
-In that case we can might use the BigInteger class from Java.
+In that case we can probably use the BigInteger class from Java.

 [source]: https://www.hackerrank.com/challenges/matrix-tracing
 [author]: https://www.hackerrank.com/dheeraj